-Dr. Okezie and Dr. Carter bring the most advanced treatments available for herniated discs to Advanced Pain Management Specialists.
+Dr. Carter brings the most advanced treatments available for herniated discs to Advanced Pain Management Specialists.
 After locating your disc damage and evaluating its severity, they might recommend:

-If your herniated disc doesn’t respond to conservative treatments, Dr. Okezie and Dr. Carter could suggest surgery to remove part or all of the disc.
+If your herniated disc doesn’t respond to conservative treatments, Dr. Carter could suggest surgery to remove part or all of the disc.

 To find relief from your herniated disc symptoms, call Advanced Pain Management Specialists or schedule an appointment online today.